Rezaul02/Customer-Churn-Prediction-Using-Machine-Learning/README.md

 print(data.head())<br>
 print(data.info())<br>
 print(data.describe())<br>
-##✔ Step 3: Data Preprocessing
+## Step 3: Data Preprocessing
 In this part i checked the missing value have to Exist or not , if this misssing value have to present i removed it using dropna() function <br>
 data.isnull().sum() <br>
 data = data.dropna() <br>
-## ✔Encode Categorical Variables: Use label encoding or one-hot encoding for categorical features.
+## Encode Categorical Variables: Use label encoding or one-hot encoding for categorical features.
 label_encoders = {}<br>
 for column in data.select_dtypes(include=['object']).columns:<br>
     le = LabelEncoder()<br>